 Mint

-Mint is one of the most popular budgeting apps available, with over 25 million users.
-The free app offers several features, most notably the ability to sync your bank accounts and credit cards.
+Mint is one of the most popular budgeting apps available, with over 25 million users, but its shutting down on March 23, 2024, making a lot of their users look for a good alternative for mint, The free app offers several features, most notably the ability to sync your bank accounts and credit cards.
 Mint also provides bill payment tracking, budget goal tracking, credit score tracking, budget alerts, payment reminders, the ability to categorize your bank transactions, and investment tracking.

 Mint participates in security scanning with VeriSign and uses multi-factor authentication and touch ID mobile access.